Kronk Gym

 KRONK Gym is a boxing gym located in Detroit, once led by trainer Emanuel Steward.
 It was originally run out of the basement of the oldest recreation center of the City of Detroit.
-The gym became a household name in the sport of boxing and its gold shorts a magnet to young talent following the enormous success and high profile of multiple World Champion and Boxing Hall of Famer Thomas "The Hitman" Hearns in the 1980s.

-Named after Detroit City Councilman John KRONK, the training facility opened in 1921.
+Named after Detroit City Councilman John Kronk, the training facility opened in 1921.
 The original site closed in 2006, but it reopened in 2015.

 History

 Original Detroit gym

-KRONK began to earn fame during the late 1970s, when prospects like Hilmer Kenty, Thomas Hearns and Mickey Goodwin trained there.
+During the late 1970s, prospects like Hilmer Kenty, Thomas Hearns and Mickey Goodwin trained there.
 In 1980, Kenty became KRONK's first world champion, Hearns following him months after.
 In 1983, KRONK fighter Milton McCrory won the WBC welterweight title vacated by Sugar Ray Leonard; Jimmy Paul beat Harry Arroyo for the International Boxing Federation's world lightweight title in 1985.
 Duane Thomas, another KRONK fighter, beat John Mugabi for the WBC light middleweight title in 1986.
 McCrory's brother, Steve McCrory, was also a world champion who as an amateur won the flyweight gold medal at the 1984 Summer Olympics in Los Angeles.
 In 1984 four KRONK team members of various weight classes were ranked world's top ten by AIBA: Steve McCrory #1 at 112 lbs, Mark Breland #1 at 147 lbs, Frank Tate #5 at 156 lbs, and Ricky Womack #3 at 178 lbs.

-In the 1990s the KRONK stable included two-time WBA welterweight champion Mark Breland, top amateur prospect and future contender Tarick Salmaci, and repeat welterweight contender Oba Carr.

-Among the many world champions who trained at KRONK at least once during their careers are Michael Moorer, Wilfred Benítez (in the Tucson gym), Héctor Camacho, Julio César Chávez, Naseem Hamed, Evander Holyfield, Lennox Lewis, Jermain Taylor and Tyson Fury.

-Tucson gym

 KRONK opened a second gym in Tucson, Arizona during the 1990s.
-A new host of fighters who would later become world champions arrived there, including Gerald McClellan.
-The KRONK "franchise" began to sell KRONK merchandise through catalog sales.

-In 1998 KRONK opened KRONK Gym website, promoting the gyms and their fighters.